javiersainzvillalba/nuevo/README.md

-A Github Pages template for academic websites.
+# Personal Website of Javier Sainz Villalba
 This was forked (then detached) from [academicpages template] (https://academicpages/academicpages.github.io)